dune-project/dune-testpypi/README.md

 - Below this folder there are two extra folders:
-  - dist: containing the python package .tar.gz files from the requested tag/branch of all core modules and dune-fem modules (see completeInstall.sh to see how to install from those files)
+  - dist: containing the python package .tar.gz files from the requested tag/branch of all core modules and dune-fem modules (see 'testing/completeInstall.sh' to see how to install from those files)
-  - repos: contains all source modules unconfigured (see completeSourceNoEnv.sh / completeSourceInEnv.sh for usage)
+  - repos: contains all source modules unconfigured (see 'testing/completeSourceNoEnv.sh' or 'testing/completeSourceInEnv.sh' for usage)
 - Each test script is called with two arguments: the branch/tag name of the core and the fem modules, respectively.
 These are the two arguments that can be set when starting the workflow.